fsevent/xtcutil/FORMAT.md

 The name of the node, NNAME, is also specifiable from xtrkcad using "Change Elevations".
 Choose "Station" to specify the name of the node.
 If it is not specified, xtcutil generate the name automatically.

-edges0 and edges1 represents edges connected to this node.
-ENAME, edge name, specifies the edge.
-"0 or 1" specifies a tip of the edge.
-If 0 is specified, node0 of the edge is this node.
-If 1 is specified, node1 of the edge is this node.

-When a train pass a node between two paths, the train passes from one of edges0 to one of edges1 or from one of edges1 to one of edges0.

 ## edge object